junetried/cwcat/README.md

 Since this library does
 no encoding or decoding, it should be very fast, even with many clips.
 It should also work with mods that change the allowed video length or bitrate or resolution.
-The only assumptions are that the videos are VP8, the audio is Vorbis.
+The only assumptions are that the videos are VP8 and the audio is Vorbis.
 Things about the video and audio, like sample rate, frame rate, and channel count, must not change between clips; these are checked and the library will return an error if it finds any of them have changed.